Baconfry/cash-lazlo/README.md

 ## Known bugs

 A known bug is that categories for the coins do not work properly.
 This is likely a Minecraft bug.
-There is currently no workarounds for this bug.
+There are currently no workarounds for this bug.

 ## Credits